 The purpose of the Official Languages Act (OLA) is to ensure respect for English and French as the official languages of Canada.
 Pursuant to the OLA and to regulations and current policies, federal institutions are guided by certain fundamental principles that help them ensure the equality of status and use of these two languages in their internal operations, among their employees and in their interactions with the public.

 The OLA sets out the right of Canadians to communicate with and receive services from federal institutions in the official language of their choice.
 Year after year, services to the public generate the most complaints to the Commissioner of Official Languages.
-The number of these complaints has increased steadily since 2012–2013.
+The number of these complaints has increased since 2014–2015.
 This increase is partly the result of federal institutions not being fully aware of their official languages responsibilities or not adequately considering them in every context, including the digital realm.
-Actively offering services in both official languages, providing the travelling public with bilingual services and ensuring third‑party services delivered on behalf of federal institutions are bilingual are among the ongoing challenges.
+Actively offering services in both official languages, providing the travelling public with bilingual services and ensuring third-party services delivered on behalf of federal institutions are bilingual are among the ongoing challenges.

 In 2019, the federal government changed the criteria for offering services to the public in both official languages.
 It also revised its regulatory framework to ensure services to the public are consistent with the OLA.
-By 2024, more Canadians will be able to receive services from federal institutions in the official language of their choice.
-Moreover, in 2023 the OLA underwent substantial reforms to adapt it to today's technological, sociodemographic and legal realities.
+By 2027, more Canadians will be able to receive services from federal institutions in the official language of their choice.
+Moreover, in 2023, the OLA underwent substantial reforms to adapt it to today’s technological, sociodemographic and legal realities.
 These changes relate to some aspects of communications with and services to the public in English and French.

 In addition, the OLA stipulates the right of employees of federal institutions to work in the official language of their choice.
-This right, which applies only in regions designated as bilingual for language‑of‑work purposes, has also been the subject of a growing number of complaints to the Commissioner of Official Languages since 2012–2013.
+This right, which applies only in regions designated as bilingual for language-of-work purposes, has also been the subject of a growing number of complaints to the Commissioner of Official Languages since 2014–2015.
 Initiatives launched in 2017 show that a culture of linguistic duality in the workplace is not yet fully established.
 French remains underused in documents, meetings and interactions with supervisors.
-Steps were taken to increase managers' responsibilities and improve oversight.
+Steps were taken to increase managers’ responsibilities and improve oversight.
 Moreover, the legislative amendments of 2023 clarified some aspects of the right to work in English and French in federal institutions.

 This HillStudy outlines the fundamental principles for ensuring respect for official languages in the federal public service, explains the responsibilities of key players in official languages matters and reviews some recently debated issues relating to the status of English and French in departments, agencies, bodies and Crown corporations subject to the Official Languages Act (OLA).1 It discusses the amendments made to the OLA by Bill C-13, An Act to amend the Official Languages Act, to enact the Use of French in Federally Regulated Private Businesses Act and to make related amendments to other Acts, which received Royal Assent on 20 June 2023.2

-This HillStudy, however, does not discuss the new language regime that applies to the federally regulated private sector, which falls under a separate law, the Use of French in Federally Regulated Private Businesses Act.3 In addition, while the OLA now recognizes the importance of working to reclaim, revitalize and strengthen Indigenous languages, this HillStudy does not deal with recent efforts to foster recognition of the language rights of Indigenous federal employees.4
+However, it does not discuss the new language regime that applies to the federally regulated private sector, which falls under a separate law, the Use of French in Federally Regulated Private Businesses Act.3 In addition, while the OLA now recognizes the importance of working to reclaim, revitalize and strengthen Indigenous languages, this HillStudy does not deal with recent efforts to foster recognition of the language rights of Indigenous federal employees.4

 The OLA sets out three broad principles concerning respect for official languages in the federal public service: